 All doors to residential areas are locked 24-hours a day.
 To discourage unwanted visitors from entering the building, it is important that students do not prop open exit doors.
-If a student sees someone they do not know to be a resident, the student should ask if he/she belongs in the building.
+If a student sees someone they do not know to be a resident, the student should ask if the individual belongs in the building.
 It is also recommended that students keep their room door locked at all times.
-In addition, all overnight guests must register at the hall office.
-It is also recommended for students to close and lock doors and windows while they are out of the room to prevent theft.
-When living on the lower floors of the building, it is particularly important to lock windows.
+In